Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-What Are the Benefits of Investing in Rental Property?
+What Are the Benefits of Buying & Owning a Rental Property?

 Investment properties can be an appealing source of income, even to those who’ve never considered the idea of being a landlord before.
 Take a look at the reasons why purchasing and managing rental units and rental homes can make good financial sense.
 Learn how the benefits of investing in rental property can help you advance towards your long-term financial goals.

 Although there are differences between purchasing single family-homes for private use and buying rental properties for business purposes, the process is very much the same.
 From making an offer to closing the deal, the two have a lot in common.
 Here are reasons why investing in a rental property may be more familiar than you think:

 You’ll still be able to benefit from real estate professionals

 Just because you’re interested in purchasing a rental property, you don't need to find one on your own.
 Many realtors specialize in finding great rental properties for their clients.
 Do a little looking around and source a seasoned investment property realtor.
 They’re a source of knowledge that can have many benefits.

 Although there are differences between financing for a rental unit compared to a personal home, you’ll still look at the property through a similar lens — seeking that perfect blend of affordability, financial opportunity and potential resale value.